 Wealth structuring and regulation

-i Commonly used vehicles for wealth structuring, such as trusts, foundations or partnerships
+i Commonly used vehicles for wealth structuring

 As a common law jurisdiction, Gibraltar trusts are extensively used in succession and estate planning.
 These come in a variety of forms and are largely drafted along the lines of English settlements.
 Companies and partnership arrangements are also widely used.

 Although there is no mandatory requirement (indeed, as in other jurisdictions, the vast majority of trust arrangements remain confidential), Gibraltar law allows for the voluntary registration of trusts.
 The Registered Trusts Act 1999 provides for the registration of a certain minimum amount of information relating to a trust (name, identity of trustees and date of creation).
 Such a registration facility is often regarded as helpful to formally record, when appropriate, the creation of a trust (especially relevant for clients with a civil law background).